AokiOfficial/Aoki/INSTRUCTIONS.md

 The `SubCommand#respondWithLocalizedChoices` method is implemented as a shorthand for both getting the current focused value of the autocomplete field and responding to the input.
 You can read the implementation in [extenders/SubCommand.ts](/src/struct/extenders/SubCommand.ts).

 ## Database & API
-Aoki's database and API stuff from earlier v4.4 has recently been moved to a dedicated API to offload heavy tasks, like image processing with `sharp` and OCR with `tesseract.js`.
-You are free to move it back in because all logics are the same, just with the API difference.
+Aoki's API stuff for verification, osu! redirection and whatnot from earlier v4.4 has recently been moved to Cloudflare Workers, since I don't want to host a webserver inside Aoki's codebase.
+That's way too much hassle.

 Note that if you want to host the Seyfert side of things, the API is pretty much locked in there, and you wouldn't want to port it back to Seyfert.
 It is a pain.

-However you can have `pm2` on one server and host both the app and the API there, that's convenient and should be practiced.

 ## Bundling
 Seyfert makes it pretty difficult to bundle your code.
 Seriously.

-But not all hopes is lost, because when we get to their guide about Cloudflare Workers, which is [here](https://www.seyfert.dev/guide/recipes/cloudflare-workers) (very outdated), we can see some glimmer of hope.
+Not all hope is lost, though, because when we get to their guide about Cloudflare Workers, which is [here](https://www.seyfert.dev/guide/recipes/cloudflare-workers) (very outdated), we can see something interesting.

 ```ts
 // Code snippet stripped from the guide